How to start a cinema

 • You are likely to require several different licences including a premises licence, a fire certificate, a restaurant licence, a liquor licence, and licences for use of copyright protected music

-• Get in touch with your Local Authority’s planning officers and environmental health department at an early stage, to sound them out on your proposals
+• Get in touch with your local authority’s planning officers and environmental health department early to sound them out on your proposals.

 Subscribe to our mailing list